 Knoxville, TN | Sculpture, Mixed Media, Time-based, Performance, Installation, Video

-Caroline Covington is an emerging artist living and working in Chattanooga, TN.
+Caroline Covington is an emerging artist living and working in Knoxville, TN.
 Her experiences growing up in a military family and transplanting throughout the US and Europe have fueled her passion for interactive, ephemeral installations that incorporate traditional object-making with performance and video.
 Caroline earned a Master of Fine Arts degree in Sculpture from the Maryland Institute College of Art (MICA) in 2012 and also holds a Bachelor of Fine Arts degree in Sculpture and a Bachelor of Arts degree in Art History from the University of Georgia.
-Currently, she is an Assistant Professor at Chattanooga State Community College where she teaches sculpture and art history.
+Currently, she is an Associate Professor at Pellissippi State Community College where she teaches sculpture and art history.

 Gruesome rituals, violent superstitions, and archaic rites of passage reflect our own familiar customs still accepted by our contemporary communities.
 My work exposes the anxieties and apprehensions felt towards the myths of the past and the uncertainties of the future through interactive installations incorporating found and fabricated objects, performance, video, and monumental structures.
 As viewers consider the work and the narratives therein, a sense of dread stirs both memories and premonitions, fueling fears and disrupting intimacy.
 The work engulfs each individual, making it unclear whether the participants are the catalysts or the consequences.
 Viewers must examine the role of the victim and the perpetrator, how unexpectedly these distinctions can be blurred, and how pervasively these contradictory roles occur in everyday life.